Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 world-space properties on child entities.
 Hierarchy handling in general is better.

+### How does QVVS compare to the new Unified Transforms?

+At the time of writing, the new unified transform system is still under development, but I know enough about it to answer some of this.

+QVVS Transforms is an always up-to-date system, which means writing to a transform causes immediate propagation to all descendant entities.
+Unity’s new system seems to allow writing world-space transforms, but reading may require a lazy sync-up, and I’m not sure how deterministic this is in a parallel context.

+QVVS Transforms is same-hardware deterministic, and can be cross-platform deterministic with the LATIOS_BURST_DETERMINISM scripting define.
+Unified Transforms hooks into the engine, and therefore some of its code is in C++ and unaffected by Burst’s float mode.

+QVVS Transforms makes it easy for parallel jobs to operate on hierarchies, as it has special schedulers for ensuring each thread has exclusive access to all entities in a given hierarchy.

+Unified Transforms works with GameObjects, while QVVS Transforms requires explicitly synchronizing with GameObjects.
+However, the Latios Framework allows a lot more things to be entities and not so dependent on Game Objects, so this tradeoff might not be as significant.

 ## Compatibility

 ### Does QVVS Transforms support Unity Physics?